4 December 1947

 U Nu with Gandhi in Delhi 1947

-Recently, Prime Minister Narendra Modi arrived in Napyitaw on 12 November 2014.
-Indian leaders have been traveling often to this country for over a hundred years - Rabindranath Tagore, Mahatma Gandhi, Pandit Nehru, Sardar Patel, Subhas Chandra Bose, Dr. Ambedkar, and many others.
-And of course, the last emperor of India Bahadur Shah Zafar was exiled to Rangoon and is buried near the Shwedagon.
+Many Indian leaders have visited Burma over the past hundred years: Rabindranath Tagore, Pandit Nehru, Sardar Patel, Subhas Chandra Bose, Dr. Ambedkar, and many others.
+The last emperor of India, Bahadur Shah Zafar, was exiled to Rangoon and is buried near the Shwedagon.

 This photograph was taken at Birla House, Delhi, on 4 December 1947, just under two months before Mahatma Gandhi was assassinated.
 It shows the last meeting between U Nu and Gandhi, with the latter wearing a hat that had just been given to him by soon-to-be Prime Minister U Nu (then Premier Thakin Nu).